On the Contraction of Excitable Systems: Contraction Properties of Excitable Systems

 For a periodic train with inter-impulse period $T$, if the rate of arrivals of the impulses is below the margin $\lambda/\ln k$, the exponential convergence between any two trajectories of the forced system survives.
 As $T$ decreases, the bound eventually fails, matching the intuition that very high-rate pulsing undermines contractivity, since the synapse tends to be always open, as proved in the following lemma.

 \begin{lemma}[High–rate periodic impulses keep the synapse open] Let \eqref{eq.synapse} be driven by \eqref{eq.disc.v_pre.dirac} with impulse times $t_\ell=\ell T$, $T>0$.
 For each $T>0$ there exists a unique $T$-periodic solution $s_*^{(T)}$ of \eqref{eq.synapse} forced by \eqref{eq.disc.v_pre.dirac}, which is globally exponentially attractive.
-Moreover, for every $L>0$ and every $\phi\in L^1([0,L])$,
+Moreover, for every $L>0$ and every $\phi\in \mathcal L^1([0,L])$,

-that is, $s_*^{(T)} \rightharpoonup 1$ weakly on compact intervals as $T \to 0$. \end{lemma} Lemma~\ref{lem:high-rate-synapse} shows that, for $T \to 0$ the synaptic state approaches a constant value $1$.
-The intuition behind is that, for impulses arriving at very high rate, system \eqref{eq.exc.compact} behaves, on compact intervals of time, in the same way as it were subject to a constant input $\vpre$.
+that is, $s_*^{(T)} \to 1$ weakly on compact intervals as $T \to 0$. \end{lemma} Lemma~\ref{lem:high-rate-synapse} shows that, for $T \to 0$ the synaptic state approaches a constant value $1$.
+The intuition behind is that, for impulses arriving at very high rate, system \eqref{eq.exc.compact} behaves, on compact intervals of time, in the same way as it were subject to a constant input $\vpre(t) \equiv \bar{v}_{\text{pre}}$.
 Thus, in view of \cite[Thm.
 1]{sontag2013mathematical}, this \enquote{tonic limit} destabilizes the rest state and creates a limit cycle, explaining the loss of the contraction margin in Theorem~\ref{thm:IES-dwell} as $T\to 0$.

 Simulations illustrating these results are shown in Figure~\ref{fig.contraction}.
-When impulses are too close together, they approximate a constant current that can induce a limit cycle.
+When impulses are too close to each other, they approximate a constant current that can induce a limit cycle.
 Trajectories then do not converge to a common steady-state response, the phase shift from different initial conditions persists, and the behavior is not reliable.
-By contrast, sufficiently sparse periodic impulses yield a unique and attractive steady-state response, which implies reliable behavior.
+By contrast, sufficiently sparse periodic impulses yield a unique and attractive steady-state response, so that all trajectories \emph{entrain} to the input \cite{russo2010global}, which implies reliable behavior.
 These observations align with \cite{Bin2025reliability}, where contraction of the forced system is linked to an average-time condition stating that trajectories must spend enough time in a contractive region to synchronize asymptotically.